My Story

-The roadmap of my journey to becoming a residential designer in the USA, filled with challenges, learning, and growth.
+The roadmap to my journey as a residential designer

 When I was 26 and fresh out of architecture school, I left my beloved Peru to visit the San Francisco Bay Area.
 My only two references?
-The Golden Gate bridge and “Full House”…oh….and Mario Botta’s SFMOMA of course..
+The Golden Gate Bridge, “Full House” and Mario Botta’s SFMOMA.

 I’ve been calling the Bay Area home for more than 20 years now.